-Decoupling severs the link between sales volume and revenue for the utility.
+Decoupling is presumed to severs the link between sales volume and revenue for the utility.
 Under decoupling, a utility has the opportunity to recover the authorized revenue requirement, determined in a base rate case proceeding, without regard to the amount of sales.
 The authorized revenue requirement does not change between rate cases.
-Under full revenue decoupling, a utility is made whole for the difference in its annual actual revenues and annual target revenues.
-A utility will charge or refund the difference to all customers on an annual basis through a true-up rate mechanism.
-Decoupling eliminates revenue fluctuation resulting from the installation of energy efficiency and demand resource technology, distributed energy resources, and external factors such weather, economic conditions, and power outages.
-Partial revenue decoupling isolates changes in consumption caused by energy efficiency and demand resources from unrelated external factors, mentioned above.
-The decoupling true-up mechanism under partial revenue decoupling would exclude changes due to the external factors.
-This approach to decoupling is more complex than full revenue decoupling.
+Under full revenue decoupling, a utility is made whole for the difference in

-11 For example, non-coincident peak or coincident peak.
+11-For example, non-coincident peak or coincident peak.
 See Section V.C, infra.

 12 California is also a restructured market with unbundling and an independent system operator, but has a very limited retail choice market.
-California's regulated utilities are subject to regulated rate making, similar to a vertically-integrated state, but generally do not own generation.
+California's regulated utilities are subject to regulated rate making, similar to a vertically integrated state, but generally do not own generation.